Namrathaaaaaa/AIML-NEXUS/CONTRIBUTING.md

 # Contributing to AIML-NEXUS

 Thank you for considering contributing!
-This guide explains how to fork the repository and create a Pull Request (PR) from your GitHub account
+This guide explains how to fork the repository and create a Pull Request (PR) from your GitHub account.

 ## Fork the repository (web)